Vanessa Bryant Gives Beautiful Speech Honoring Kobe Bryant and Daughter Gianna During Memorial

 FREDERIC J. BROWN/AFP via Getty Images

-She continued, "He shared a love of movies and breakdown of films with Natalia, enjoy taking Natalia to watch the newest films, and they would have movie marathon, and he enjoyed every second of it.
-He loved the typical tearjerkers too.
-He like watching Stepmom, Steel Magnolias and Little Women.
-He had a tender heart.
+On Kobe as a basketball dad: "He loved being Gianna's basketball coach"

+"He had a tender heart.
 Kobe somehow knew where I was at all times.
 Specifically when I was late to his games.
 He would worry about me if I wasn't in my seat at the start of the of each game, and would ask security where I was at the first time-out of the first quarter.
-My smart ass would tell him he wasn't going to drop 81 points within the first 10 minutes of the game.
+My smart a$% would tell him he wasn't going to drop 81 points within the first 10 minutes of the game.
 I think anyone with kids understands that sometimes you can't make it out the door on time.
 Eventually he was used to my tardiness and balled out.
 The fact that he could play on an intense professional level and still be concerned by making sure we made it to the game sufficiently was just another example of how family came first to him.
 He loved being Gianna's basketball coach.
 He told me he wished he would have convinced Natalia to play basketball, that they could have spent even more time together.
-But he also wanted her to pursue her own passion.
+But, he also wanted her to pursue her own passion.
 He'd watch Natalia play in a volleyball tournament on her birthday, on January 19th, and he noticed how she's a very intelligent player.
 He was convinced she would have made a great point guard with her vision of the court.
 He told me that he wanted Bianka and Capri to take up basketball when they got older so he could spend as much time with them as he did with Gigi.
+He always told Bianka and Capri they'd grow up to play basketball and mix it up."

+On missing moments with Kobe: "He won't be able to walk our girls down the aisle"

-He always told Bianka and Capri they'd grow up to play basketball and mix it up.
-Now they won't have their daddy and sister here to teach them, a loss I don't understand.
-I'm so glad that kobe heard KoKo say Dada.
-He isn't going to be to drop Bianka or Capri off at kindergarten, be here to tell me get a grip or show up to doctor visits for my own moral support.
+"Now they won't have their daddy and sister here to teach them, a loss I don't understand," she said.
+"I'm so glad that Kobe heard KoKo say Dada.
+He isn't going to be here to drop Bianka or Capri off at kindergarten, be here to tell me to get a grip or show up to doctor visits for my own moral support.
 He won't be able to walk our girls down the aisle, spin them around the dance floor singing PYT to me.
 I want my daughters to know the amazing person, husband and father he was.
 The kind of man that wanted to teach the future generations to be better and keep them from making his own mistakes.
 He always liked working and doing projects to improve kids' lives.
-He taught us all valuable lessons about life and sports through his NBA career, his book, his show "Detail" and his puny podcast series.
+He taught us all valuable lessons about life and sports through his NBA career, his book, his show Detail and his puny podcast series.
 We're so thankful he left those lessons and stories behind for us.
-He was thoughtful and wrote the best love letters and cards, and Gigi had his wonderful ability to express feelings on to paper and make you feel her love through her words.
-She was thoughtful like him.
-They were so easy to love.
-Everyone naturally gravitated toward them.
-They were funny, happy, silly, and they loved life.
-They were so full of joy and adventure."

 The celebration of Kobe and Gigi's life comes nearly a month after the duo—along with passengers Christina Mauser, John Altobelli, Keri Altobelli, Alyssa Altobelli, Sarah Chester, Payton Chester and pilot Ara Zobayan—tragically passed away in a helicopter crash.
 At the time of the incident, the group were headed to a basketball tournament at Kobe's Mamba Sport Academy.